Transductive Information Maximization For Few-Shot Learning: Experiments

 \textbf{Fine-tuning the whole network vs only the classifier weights: } While our TIM-GD and TIM-ADM optimize w.r.t $\textbf{W}$ and keep base-trained encoder $f_{\boldsymbol{\phi}}$ fixed at inference, the authors of \cite{dhillon2019baseline} fine-tuned the whole network $\{\textbf{W}, \boldsymbol{\phi}\}$ when performing their transductive entropy minimization.
 To assess both approaches, we add to \autoref{tab:ablation_effect_terms} a variant of TIM-GD, in which we fine-tune the whole network $\{\textbf{W}, \boldsymbol{\phi}\}$, by using the same optimization procedure as in \cite{dhillon2019baseline}.
-We found that, besides being much slower, fine-tuning the whole network with $\mathcal{L}_{\textrm{TIM}}$ degrades the performances, as also conveyed by the convergence plots in \autoref{fig:convergence_methods}.
-Such results validate our initial optimization choice.
-Interestingly, when fine-tuning the whole network $\{\textbf{W}, \boldsymbol{\phi}\}$, the absence of $\widehat{\mathcal{H}}(Y_\mathcal{Q})$ in the entropy-based loss $\mathrm{CE} + \widehat{\mathcal{H}}(Y_\mathcal{Q}|X_\mathcal{Q})$ does not cause the same drastic drop in performance as observed earlier when optimizing only w.r.t $\textbf{W}$.
+We found that, besides being much slower, fine-tuning the whole network for our objective in Eq. \ref{eq:tim_objective} degrades the performances, as also conveyed by the convergence plots in \autoref{fig:convergence_methods}.
+Interestingly, when fine-tuning the whole network $\{\textbf{W}, \boldsymbol{\phi}\}$, the absence of $\widehat{\mathcal{H}}(Y_\mathcal{Q})$ in the entropy-based loss $\mathrm{CE} + \widehat{\mathcal{H}}(Y_\mathcal{Q}|X_\mathcal{Q})$ does not cause the same drastic drop in performance as observed earlier when optimizing with respect to $\textbf{W}$ only.
 We hypothesize that the network's intrinsic regularization (such as batch normalizations) and the use of small learning rates, as prescribed by \cite{dhillon2019baseline}, help the optimization process, preventing the predictions from approaching the vertices of the simplex, where entropy's gradients diverge.